List of diplomatic missions of the United States: Americas

-The U.S. has embassies (or, in the case of Antigua & Barbuda, a Consular agency) in all states it recognizes with the exceptions of Dominica, Saint Kitts and Nevis, Saint Lucia, Saint Vincent and the Grenadines.
+The U.S. has embassies in all states in the North and South American continents with the exceptions of Antigua & Barbuda (where it has a consular agency), Dominica, Saint Kitts and Nevis, Saint Lucia, Saint Vincent and the Grenadines, and Venezuela.

 Asia

-The U.S. has embassies in all countries it recognizes apart from Afghanistan, Bhutan, Iran, Maldives, Syria and Yemen.
-It has 'interests sections' in other nations' embassies in Afghanistan, Iran, and Syria.
+The U.S. has embassies in all Asian countries it recognizes apart from Afghanistan, Bhutan, Iran, North Korea, Syria, and Yemen.
+It has 'interests sections' in other nations' embassies in Afghanistan, Iran, North Korea, and Syria.
 It also has a de facto embassy in Taiwan.

 Europe

-The U.S. has embassies in (or, in the case of Vatican City, near) all countries it recognizes apart from Andorra, Liechtenstein, Monaco, and San Marino.
+The U.S. has embassies in (or, in the case of Vatican City, near) all European countries it recognizes apart from Andorra, Liechtenstein, Monaco, and San Marino.

 Oceania

-The U.S. has embassies in all countries it recognizes apart from Kiribati, Nauru, Tonga, Tuvalu, and Vanuatu.
-Kamala Harris announced that 2 new embassies will open in Kiribati and Tonga.
+The U.S. has embassies in all countries in Oceania it recognizes apart from the Cook Islands, Kiribati, Nauru, Niue, and Tuvalu.